Maria Devigili: Musicians and collaborations

 From 2009 to the present day Maria has had a very intense concert activity preferring minimal live sets and solo or duo.

 During the most part of 2010, she was on tour with the double bass player Giovanni Cannata, which collaborated for many years with the famous Italian theatrical actor and artist Moni Ovadia.

 During the first months of 2011 Maria was on tour with the poly-instrumental player Osman Meyredy now living in Amsterdam and active in several bands like the famous Zappa tribute band Zappatika.

 From 2011 and 2017, Maria Devigili played in duo with Stefano Orzes, painter and drummer active in several indie bands in Italy from the end of the Nineties until now.
 Bands like The Crazy Crazy World of Mr Rubik and with Giorgio Canali Rosso Fuoco.

 2020 and COVID-19

 From January 2020 until July Maria was stranded in Las Vegas Nevada USA due to travel restrictions in place for the coronavirus.

 An unwitting expat, several Italian media outlets requested interviews with Maria from her American perspective on the COVID-19 situation.

-Even American press took an interest in Maria's work.
-Here is an article from OnStage Magazine from April 7, 2020 by Kath Galasso.

-New Works
+New works

 On 5 June 2020 Maria Devigili released her new single "Io, tu e le cose" about the taboo topic of the menstrual cycle.